Skip to content

 The real difference

-Oracle Integration Cloud is a solid choice for one specific scenario: organizations that only need to integrate within the Oracle ecosystem.
-Its pre-built adapters for Fusion Cloud ERP, HCM, and other Oracle applications are genuinely strong, and for Oracle-centric integration projects it reduces friction meaningfully.
+Oracle Integration Cloud is engineered around the Oracle data model and ecosystem.
+Its pre-built adapters for Fusion Cloud ERP, HCM, and other Oracle applications are genuinely strong for Oracle-to-Oracle integration.

 Where Oracle Integration Cloud wins

 Oracle-to-Oracle depth.
-If your stack is primarily Fusion Cloud ERP / HCM, Oracle E-Business Suite modernization, or Oracle Financials integration — OIC’s native adapters and data-model awareness are the direct path.
+If your integration scope is purely Fusion Cloud ERP/HCM, Oracle E-Business Suite modernization, or Oracle Financials — and you genuinely don’t need to integrate beyond the Oracle ecosystem — OIC’s native adapters and data-model awareness are the direct path.
 The commercial bundling with broader Oracle license agreements can make the economics favorable.

 Where Tray.ai wins

-• Every system as a first-class citizen.
+• Vendor-neutral by design.
 Oracle is one endpoint among 700+.
-Salesforce, Workday, NetSuite, Snowflake, Slack, GitHub — all connect with the same depth.
+Salesforce, Workday, NetSuite, Snowflake, Slack, custom apps — all connect with equal depth.
+No ecosystem bias.

 • Unified governance.
 Audit, RBAC, observability across every integration, workflow, and agent — not limited to the Oracle layer.